robmckinnon/openregister-ruby/README.md

 ### Retrieve a specific register's records

-To retrieve first page of records from a specific register:
+To retrieve first page of paginated records from a specific register:

 ```rb
 register = OpenRegister.registers[1]